pippim/pippim.github.io/index.md

 - <kbd>📧 Email</kbd> lets you send an email to Pippim.

-> ***BEWARE:*** When you click a button to go to a page, that button will disappear because the page you are on will never show the button for that page.
+> ***NOTE:*** When you click a button to go to a page, that button will disappear and be replace by another.
+The page you are currently on will not be displayed.
 This was done to limit number of buttons on mobile user screens.
 It deviates from traditional website design as of November 2, 2021.

 *Github's "Octocat" mascot image credit:* [PNGWING](https://www.pngwing.com/en/free-png-medya)